Best cheap wireless headphones 2023

 You can’t really expect the Earth when you’re paying £49 / $59 / AU$79 for a pair of headphones, so keep your expectations realistic.
 If you do, there’s every chance you’ll be quite impressed with the feature set of the WH-CH520.
 Wireless connection is via Bluetooth 5.2 (with ‘Fast Pair’ for Android devices).
 The Sonys have multipoint connectivity, and there’s compatibility with SBC and AAC codecs.
 And they can run for as much as 50 hours between charges, which certainly exceeds our expectations at this price point.

-The Sony WH-CH520 don’t take long to establish themselves as a nicely balanced, quite informative and enjoyable listen.
+The Sony WH-CH520 don’t take long to establish themselves as a nicely balanced, informative and enjoyable listen.
 They’re not the most expressive headphones you'll have ever heard, but they do well to dig up detail across the frequencies and present it clearly, even if we would like a little more dynamic variation.

 Read our full Sony WH-CH520 review